GitSkilled/About-GitSkilled/partners-education.md

    - If your learners are in the process of completing any of the courses in the GitHub All In project, they will have access to a GitHub Expert to help them with questions or issues via a monthly GitHub All In Office Hours.
 This open format session will only be open to learners of educational partners.

+# Partner Expectations

+In order to provide for the continued success of the GitSkilled program, we are requesting the following assistance from our Education Partners:

+ - a 1 year commitment, at which time we may both revisit the effectiveness of the partnership
+ - a quarterly report on the number of students from your organization who have completed the GitHub Foundations curriculum
+ - a commitment to sharing our success stories in combined media outlets

 # Next Steps: Get Involved and Help Us Move Forward!

 Thank you for learning about how to support our project!